canmom/canmom.github.io/_posts/animation/2023-03-22-when-robots-got-muscles.md

 So let’s tell the story.
 We begin at the end of the 70s.

-## DAWN OF MECHAGURO: the nineteen-eighties
+## DAWN OF MECHABARE: the nineteen-eighties

-For an early example of ‘mechaguro’ (a term I’m applying very anachronistically!), when a robot gets smashed up, we have <cite>Alien</cite> (1979).
+For an early example of ‘mechabare’ (a term I’m applying very anachronistically!), when a robot gets smashed up, we have <cite>Alien</cite> (1979).
 This film did a ridiculous amount to define sci-fi design language, and of course the alien itself blends mechanical and biological forms after the designs of H.R.
 Giger, with its glossy black surface allowing it to seem to melt into the exposed pipes of the spaceship.
 But let’s focus on the character Ash, a secret android who is broken apart in the second half of the film.

 {% include figure.html src="embed/animation/robots/alien.webp" alt="Still from Alien (1979).
 The android Ash has been beheaded, revealing a cluster of white beads under a latex-like shell.
 Everything is splattered with white goo." %}